MBoemo/intro-machine-learning/docs/03-clustering.md

 **Consider the following questions:**

 * Can k-means clustering find the four biological objects in the image based on pixel colour?
-* Earlier we saw that if we plot the total within-cluster sum of squares against k, the position of the "elbow" is a useful guide to choosing the appropriate value of k (see section \@ref(choosingK).
+* Earlier we saw that if we plot the total within-cluster sum of squares against k, the position of the "elbow" is a useful guide to choosing the appropriate value of k.
 According to the "elbow" method, how many distinct clusters (colours) of pixels are present in the image?

 **Hints:**
 If you haven't worked with images in R before, you may find the following information helpful.